Ysl02138/Inorganic-mercury-PBPK/README.md

 organized in a stepwise fashion that the readers can easily duplicate the current work.
 Using human as an example:

 “1_calibration_Human.R” (Step 1):
-The output of this R code script provides the results of model fitting to human calibration data (Figure 3C).
+The output of this R code script provides the results of model fitting to human calibration data (Figure 2C).

 2_MCMC_diagnosis_Human.RMD (Step 2):
 The output of this R code script provides the results of post-MCMC diagnosis tests, including:
-(a) Posterior distribution of population human model scaling parameters (Supplemental Table S6).
-The PBPK model parameters were updated (Table 3) using these updated "scaling parameters" by taking antilogarithm (exponentiation) transformation [e.g., Kabsc = exp (lnKabsC)] (Supplemental Table S4-S6 for mouse, rat and human, respectively).
+(a) Posterior distribution of population human model scaling parameters (Supplemental Table S7).
+The PBPK model parameters were updated (Table 2) using these updated "scaling parameters" by taking antilogarithm (exponentiation) transformation [e.g., Kabsc = exp (lnKabsC)] (Supplemental Table S5-S7 for mouse, rat and human, respectively).

-(b) Posterior distributions for human model residual errors (Supplemental Table S9)
+(b) Posterior distributions for human model residual errors (Supplemental Table S10)

 (c) Traces plot of iHg-specific population parameters in humans including the estimated value of Brooks-Gelman Multivariate Shrink Factors (MPSRF)
-(Supplemental Figure S3)
+(Supplemental Figure S4)

-(d) Probability density function plots of IHG-specific population parameters for humans (Supplemental Figure S6)
+(d) Probability density function plots of IHG-specific population parameters for humans (Supplemental Figure S7)

-(e) Correlation matrix of population metabolism-related parameters for humans (Supplemental Figure S9)
+(e) Correlation matrix of population metabolism-related parameters for humans (Supplemental Figure S10)

 3_validation_MAP_Human3.R (Step 3):
 The output of this R code script provides the results of model fitting to human validation data.
-Once the validation process for all three species is completed (mouse, rat and human), one can run the script code of “3_validation_All” to compile the results (Figure 4).
+Once the validation process for all three species is completed (mouse, rat and human), one can run the script code of “3_validation_All” to compile the results (Figure 3).

 4_ 4_gsa_all.R (Step 4):
-The output of this R code script provides the results of parameter sensitivity analysis for iHg-specific parameters (Figure 5).
+The output of this R code script provides the results of parameter sensitivity analysis for iHg-specific parameters (Supplemental Figure S11).

 5_HED_Mouse.R and 5_HED_Rat.R (Step 5):
-The output of these two R code scripts provide the results of estimated human equivalent dose (HED) based on mouse and rat models, respectively (Table 4).
+The output of these two R code scripts provide the results of estimated human equivalent dose (HED) based on mouse and rat models, respectively (Table 3).

 **MCMC replication** (optional):
 !!!Note!!!
 The readers can skip this folder and can still duplicate the current work by using the already generated outputs provided by the authors as